Paraphrasing Techniques for Maritime QA system: Our proposed approach

 \subsection{Paraphrase Filtering}

 Since the automatically generated paraphrases may have varying quality, we further filter out the paraphrases of low quality.
 In our work, we adopt the filtering method discussed in \cite{xu2020autoqa} in the spirit of self-training.
-The process consists of the following steps: \begin{itemize} \item Train the parser on the synthesized data generated by the SCFG rules. \item Evaluate the parser on the generated paraphrases and keep those for which the corresponding SQL logical forms are correctly generated by the parser. \item Add the paraphrase-SQL pairs into the training data and re-train the parser. \item Repeat steps 1--3 for several rounds or until no more paraphrases are kept. \end{itemize}
+The process consists of the following steps: \begin{enumerate} \item Evaluate the parser on the generated paraphrases and keep those for which the corresponding SQL logical forms are correctly generated by the parser. \item Add the paraphrase-SQL pairs into the training data and re-train the parser. \item Repeat steps 1--2 for several rounds or until no more paraphrases are kept. \end{enumerate}

 This method is based on three assumptions~\cite{xu2020autoqa}: i) the parser could generalize well to unseen paraphrases which share the same semantics with the original questions, ii) the synthetic dataset generated by the SCFGs are good enough to train an initial model, and iii) it is very unlikely for a poor parser to generate correct SQL queries by chance.
 To improve the model's generalization ability, we use \bertlstm instead of vanilla Seq2Seq as our base parser for filtering.